 Gimbals

-The gimbals are high quality CNC units with 10 ball bearings and a 4mm stick thread.
-Gimbal action is smooth with no perceptible friction.
+The gimbals are CNC units with 10 ball bearings and a 4mm stick thread.
+Gimbal action is smooth with linear tension in all directions.

 ![]() |